Skip to main content

 Drug Crime FAQs

-Yes.
-If law enforcement violated your Fourth Amendment rights by conducting an illegal search or seizure, we can file a motion to suppress the evidence.
-If the motion is granted, the drugs and related evidence cannot be used against you, often resulting in case dismissal.
+Possibly.
+If law enforcement violated your Fourth Amendment rights during the stop, search, seizure, or warrant process, we can file a motion to suppress the evidence.
+If the motion is granted, the state may lose key evidence, which can create dismissal, reduction, or negotiation leverage depending on the remaining proof.

 Penalties vary based on the type and amount of drug, your criminal history, and whether the offense occurred near a school or park.
 Possession of marijuana (small amounts) may be a minor misdemeanor, while possession of cocaine, heroin, or fentanyl can be a felony with prison time, fines, and a permanent record.